StaAnaDistrict/nubenta/TaskLog.md

-Kindly begin by reviewing CHANGELOG.md and then, please take into account that the project is a social networking system, hence, there are multiple users involved.

 Here's a breakdown of what's needed to address the default album issues and related improvements:

 Summary: Default Album and Media Association Fixes